ntrami/DataGenius-Test/README.md

 # DataGenius-Test
 Test Case Study for ML Engineer: Dr. Thêm Official Store on Shopee
-<br> +  **_Objective_:** Build a machine learning model to analyze the sales data of Dr. Thêm Official Store on Shopee, using data collected over three weeks.
-The model should address issues such as small dataset sizes, discontinuous data points, and limited data fields.
 <br> + **_Data Description_:** Sales data for over a three-week period.
 The data may have gaps in time or missing information, and will be limited in the number of attributes available.
-<br> **_Requirements:_**
+<br> + **_Requirements:_**
 Develop a model that predicts the number of products sold in the upcoming periods.
+The model should address issues such as small dataset sizes, discontinuous data points, and limited data fields.

 <be> Proposed Models to Compare and Evaluate:
 ![Training_Model](https://github.com/ntrami/DataGenius-Test/blob/main/model.png)